Produce

 3-4 weeks

-Store whole lemons in a plastic bag or airtight container in the crisper drawer.
-Cut lemons should be wrapped tightly and used within 2-3 days.
+Store in a plastic bag or airtight container in the crisper drawer to maintain moisture and freshness.

 Freezer